HOME

-Governance Definition in Crypto
+Governance in Crypto

 Governance is the set of rules, processes, and structures a community uses to make decisions and keep the project on track.
 It covers who can propose changes, who gets to vote, and how those choices are implemented on the network.